dhealy05/semen_and_semantics/readme.md

 # Semen and Semantics: Understanding Porn with Language Embeddings

-I downloaded snapshots of the Pornhub homepage from the Internet Archive, converted the titles to text embeddings, and analyzed the results.
+## Summary

+Porn content has gotten more extreme over time.
 Here's the average title for the first full year of Pornhub's existence, 2008:

 - "Hot blonde girl gets fucked"